 People love talking about their successes, so you should be able to dig up some interesting and impressive examples from trade magazines, news sites, academic journals or even the blogs of companies and individual data scientists.

-It’s great to have specific stories like these in your back pocket to share with your colleagues in order to lend credence to your proposed machine learning projects.
+It’s great to have specific machine learning stories like these in your back pocket to share with your colleagues in order to lend credence to your proposed machine learning projects.
 However, you can also go a step further by treating these success stories as valuable data in their own right.

 That means extracting key details from each story, like the algorithm, software and analytics model used by the team; the types of benefits they derived; and the costs associated with the project.
 From here, you can identify patterns for success to replicate in your own projects.